digitaleinitiativen/courses/README.md

  - Price:

 #### 14 Getting started with Sulu.io **Thomas Schedler**
- - Format:
+ - Format: 2 x 3 hours
- - Content:
+ - Content: Getting started with Sulu.io & how to leverage the power of a Framework based CMS
- - Participants:
+ - Participants: Up to 10.
+Webdeveloper with basic PHP knowledge.
+Symfony would be an advantage.
- - Preparations:
+ - Preparations: You need a Laptop
- - Price:
+ - Price: free

 #### 13 10 Steps: Wordpress from zero to hero **Guntram Bechtold**
  - Format: 4x3 hrs